OWASP/owasp-mastg/Document/0x06g-Testing-Network-Communication.md

 Identify the network APIs used by the app and see if it uses any low-level networking APIs.

-> **Apple Recommendation: Prefer High-Level Frameworks in Your App**: ATS doesn’t apply to calls your app makes to lower-level networking interfaces like the Network framework or CFNetwork.
+> **Apple Recommendation: Prefer High-Level Frameworks in Your App**: "ATS doesn’t apply to calls your app makes to lower-level networking interfaces like the Network framework or CFNetwork.
 In these cases, you take responsibility for ensuring the security of the connection.
 You can construct a secure connection this way, but mistakes are both easy to make and costly.
-It’s typically safest to rely on the URL Loading System instead.
+It’s typically safest to rely on the URL Loading System instead" (see [source](https://developer.apple.com/documentation/security/preventing_insecure_network_connections)).

 If the app uses any low-level APIs such as [`Network`](https://developer.apple.com/documentation/network) or [`CFNetwork`](https://developer.apple.com/documentation/cfnetwork), you should carefully investigate if they are being used securely.
 For apps using cross-platform frameworks (e.g. Flutter, Xamarin, ...) and third party frameworks (e.g. Alamofire) you should analyze if they're being configured and used securely according to their best practices.